 The Company began experiencing a significant decline in international and domestic demand related to COVID-19 during the first quarter of 2020.
 The decline in demand caused a material deterioration in our revenues in the first nine months of 2020, resulting in a net loss of \$5.2 billion for that period.
 Although during the third quarter of 2020 the Company experienced modest improvement in demand, the full extent of the ongoing impact of COVID-19 on the Company's longer-term operational and financial performance will depend on future developments, including those outside our control related to possible increases in COVID-19 cases and/or new quarantine requirements being imposed in certain jurisdictions or other restrictions on travel, all of which are highly uncertain and cannot be predicted with certainty.
 In response to decreased demand, the Company cut, relative to 2019 capacity, approximately 70% of its scheduled capacity for the third quarter of 2020.
-The Company expects scheduled capacity to be down approximately 55% year-over-year in the fourth quarter of 2020.
 The Company plans to continue to proactively evaluate and cancel flights on a rolling 60-day basis until it sees signs of a recovery in demand and expects demand to remain suppressed and plateau at levels of around 50%, relative to 2019 levels, until an accepted treatment and/or vaccine for COVID-19 is widely available.
 In addition, the Company does not currently expect the recovery from COVID-19 to follow a linear path.
 As such, the Company's actual flown capacity may differ materially from its currently scheduled capacity.